EE-modders/Empire-Earth-Setup/README.md

 🔥 Registered in Firewall (Admin)\
 📥 DirectX 9 Install (when using DirectX Wrapper for DirectX 9)\
 🔑 You can now register NeoEE without admin right\
-🛠️ New tool included: Empire Earth Diagnostic v1.0.0.0\
+🛠️ Tool included: Empire Earth Diagnostic v1.0.0.1\
 🔐 Digitally (self-)signed

 ## Notes for Modders